Jenna and Chris

 Plemmirio — Four Villas

-The next day we checked into the four villas we had booked in Plemmirio, just outside Syracuse.
+The next day the guests checked into the four villas we had booked in Plemmirio, just outside Syracuse.
 Originally we had plans further south in one large villa that fell through.
 In a way it worked out better to have multiple options.
-Different groups settled into different places, then everyone came together for the welcome dinner.
+Different groups settled into different places, with everyone coming together for the various activities, starting with the welcome dinner.

 Chapter VII, Continued